Rae699/Blog/about.md

 # About Me

 I used to be a real estate lawyer.
 Then I went full-time into trading.
-Now, I'm going all-in on Computer Science with one clear goal:
-**become a beast at programming and build wonderful things.**
+Now, I'm going all-in on Computer Science with one clear goal: **To become great at programming and build wonderful things.**

-This blog is where I document the journey — from zero to creating powerful, AI-driven trading systems and tools.
+This blog is where I document the journey — from zero to creating powerful, AI-driven trading systems, tools and more.

 ### What I'm focused on:
 - **Computer Science fundamentals** (the real stuff)